How to Use 988 to Respond to Behavioral Health Crisis Calls

 3. Integrate 988 into the existing network of crisis responses.
 All first responder agencies should review the policies, procedures, and training materials to ensure that 988 is effectively incorporated into the community’s continuum of crisis responses.
 Questions to consider include: What steps need to be taken to ensure calls can be seamlessly transferred between 988 and 911 or other public safety answering points?6 How can other first responders use 988 when encountering a person in crisis?

 4. Promote 988.
 The existing 911 emergency line has been in place for decades.
 Therefore, the public, as well as local law enforcement officers, will need to be educated on 988 as it becomes available.
-While there will likely be a national public awareness campaign to promote 988, states and local communities should coordinate with federal stakeholders to make sure they have the most up-to-date information about what is available in their state or community.
-Then, they should invest in ways to further promote the new dedicated number and the availability of crisis services specific to their jurisdiction.
+States and local communities should coordinate with federal stakeholders to make sure they have the most up-to-date information about what is available in their state or community.
+Communities can use the SAMHSA 988 partner toolkit to promote the new dedicated number and invest in materials that promote the availability of crisis services specific to their jurisdiction.
 This kind of public campaign can ultimately encourage people to seek help when experiencing a crisis and destigmatize mental illness.

 Request Free Support